 When you have the good fortune of sharing your life with an older Tripawd dog, you’re bound to face some challenges together.
-In this first of a two-part series on caring for an older Tripawd, here’s what we have learned so far with Tripawd Spokesdog Wyatt Ray.
+Here’s what we have learned so far with Tripawd Spokesdog Wyatt Ray.

 The Impact of Life on an Older Tripawd Dog

 We barely scratched the surface of living with a senior dog when cancer took our Chief Fun Officer Jerry.
 He was only ten years young, and we had so much to learn about how to care for an older Tripawd.